ebi-ait/hca-to-scea-tools/README.md

 ## Check points before curation

-- Is this dataset valid in HCA ingest prod.?
+- Is this dataset valid in HCA ingest production?
 Ideally it will be, so that you can add the -id and -pd arguments (see below for arguments).
 If you want to curate before then, you can add a dummy value and modify the field in the output files later.

 - Does this dataset consist of multiple species?
 If yes, you need to run the tool separately for each species and treat them as separate projects with separate E-HCAD-ids.
 There is a specific field in the idf file which can indicate related E-HCAD ids.